mibrahim234/React-Quiz-App/README.md

-# React-Quiz-App
-A React Quiz to test my React skills
 # React Millionaire? ![GitHub license](https://img.shields.io/badge/license-MIT%20License-blue.svg)
+## React Millionaire: built to test your React Knowledge
 <!-- ## Deployed Site  -->
 <!-- Deployed site -->

 ## Description
+React Millionaire is an interactive web application built using React.
-React Millionaire is an applicaion which tests users on their knowledge of React.
-The user will receive money after each question they answer. <br> Once the user answers incorrectly, the game will end and the amount the user earned will be displayed. <br> I was inspired to make this app from the actual game "Who Wants To Be A Millionaire". <br> React Millionaire is an interactive web application builit using React.
+React Millionaire is an application which tests users on their knowledge of React. <br>I was inspired to make this app from the actual game "Who Wants To Be A Millionaire". <br> The game is simple.
+The user will receive money after each question they answer.
+If you answer all the questions correctly you win $1,000,000.
+User will select an answer and wait three seconds before getting their result.
+Green indicates correct while red indicates incorrect.<br>  If the user answers incorrectly, the game will end and the amount the user earned will be displayed. <br> Have fun!<br> <br>
   ![React Millionaire Screenshot](assets/ReactM.PNG)